-- 2. UKAD confirms that, subject to the clarifications explained below, it holds material relevant to your request at part a.
-Accordingly, it has completed a table in the Annex enclosed with this letter. - 3.
+- UKAD confirms that, subject to the clarifications explained below, it holds material relevant to your request at part a.
+Accordingly, it has completed a table in the Annex to this letter. - 3.
 As more particularly explained below, certain information is not being disclosed.
-The information not disclosed falls into two categories: (1) we are withholding this information pursuant to section 31 of the Act on the basis that disclosure of this information would be likely to prejudice the exercise by UKAD of its regulatory function and (2) there is some other exceptional reason why the results (and information relating to them) is not in the public domain. - 4.
-UKAD discloses some of the data at part b. of your request, being the number of TUEs granted to footballers playing in the Premier League, Championship, League One and League Two during each football season from 2018/19 to 9 December 2022.
-We have set this information out in a table at paragraph 14 below. - 5.
-UKAD withholds the type of substance for which TUEs have been granted (pursuant to the data at paragraph 14 below) on the basis of section 40 of the Act (i.e., personal data).
+We are withholding this information pursuant to section 31 of the Act on the basis that disclosure of this information would be likely to prejudice the exercise by UKAD of its regulatory function. - 4.
+UKAD discloses some of the data at part b. of your request, being the number of TUEs granted to footballers playing in the Premier League, Championship, League One and League Two during each football season from 2022/23 to 30 April 2024.
+We have set this information out at paragraph 17 below. - 5.
+UKAD withholds the type of substance for which TUEs have been granted (pursuant to the data at paragraph 17 below) and whether any of the TUEs were granted after players returned AAFs (on the basis of section 40 of the Act (i.e., personal data).